rouille/YelpKaggle/README.md

 Here is a short description of the different files available in this directory:
 * `eda.ipynb`: exploratory data analysis.
 This where we get familiar with the datasets.
 Data are loaded, statistics are derived, photographs are displayed, etc.
 * `split_data.ipynb`: preprocessing.
 The training dataset (234842 photographs) is split into a training (75%), validation(12.5%) and test (12.5%) datasets.
 * `bottleneck.ipynb`: bottleneck features from state-of-the-art pre-trained deep learning models.
-For a small fraction of the available training, validation and test data, we store the last activation map before the fully connected layers for the VGG16, Xception and ResNet50 deep learning models.
+For a small fraction of the available training, validation and test data, we store the last activation map before the fully connected layers for the VGG16, Xception and ResNet50 and InceptionV3 deep learning models.
 * `compare.ipynb`: model comparison.
 The bottleneck features  calculated in the previous notebook are taken as input of a very simple Convolutional Neural Network (CNN).
-The idea here is to compare the performance of the three pre-trained de models using a simple F1 score.
+The idea here is to compare the performance of the four pre-trained models using a simple F1 score.
 * `common.py`: Functions used in the various notebooks.